All About the Multicultural Center for Academic Success

 - Rochester City Scholars Program A program designed for high achieving Rochester City students, who are selected based on their academic achievements, leadership potential , and desire to make a difference in the RIT and surrounding community.

-- MCAS Excel Program A program designed for all students falling outside the MCAS Scholars program, but desire to participate in a high touch intentional advising and leadership development program.
+- MCAS Affiliate Program A program designed for all students falling outside the MCAS Scholars program, but desire to participate in a high touch intentional advising and leadership development program.

-- MCAS Summer Bridge Program An intensive four-week summer program that consists of 2- four credit hour courses, developmental workshops, academic coaching, exposure to research, and community service programs.
+- MCAS Summer Bridge Program An intensive four-week summer program that consists of 2- three credit hour courses, developmental workshops, academic coaching, exposure to research, and community service programs.

 To be a nationally recognized model for academic excellence and student success.

 To maximize the academic potential and holistic development of students by creating an inclusive, student centered environment.

 Develop a comprehensive strategy that will create strong alliances with strategic partners to advance scholarship and grant goals.